 That’s the abbreviated title.
 The full name is:

-This recipe was given to me as part of my Anti-Cancer Diet by my Naturopath John Smothers and I’ve been drinking it almost everyday since 2004, usually as an afternoon snack.
+Anti-Cancer Diet by my nutritionist and I’ve been drinking it nearly everyday since 2004, either as a meal or a snack.

 Surgeon Generals Warning: